-Natural acceptance of human values; Definitiveness of Ethical Human Conduct; Basis for Humanistic Education, Humanistic Constitution and Humanistic Universal Order Competence in professional ethics: a.
-Ability to utilize the professional competence for augmenting universal human order b.
+Natural acceptance of human values; Definitiveness of Ethical Human Conduct; Basis for augmenting universal human order b.
 Ability to identify the scope and characteristics of people friendly and eco-friendly production systems, c.
 Ability to identify and develop appropriate technologies and management patterns for above production systems.